girlcon/website/README.md

 ### Before conference (Spring)
 - **Chicago + Virtual pages** — update `src/pages/chicago.astro` and `src/pages/virtual.astro` with the confirmed date, location, speakers, and registration link
 - **Sponsors** — update `src/data/sponsors.js` with the current year's sponsors and drop new logos into `public/images/sponsors/`
-- **FAQs** — update any answers that mention specific dates or the current year